Global Impact

 Company Impact

-Over the course of three years, hundreds of case studies and corporate good practices have emerged from Target Gender Equality.
+Over the course of four years, hundreds of case studies and corporate good practices have emerged from Target Gender Equality.

 Interloop Pakistan: Interloop’s goal is to increase from a starting point of 8% women’s workforce participation to 30% by 2025.
 The Pakistani textile company created a roadmap with six pillars and a clear governance structure ensuring responsibility is co-owned across the organization.
 Particularly interesting is the holistic family support system, as well as regular “listen and learn” sessions where women from across all levels meet directly with the CEO.